jasper07/cap-sflight-devops/README-advanced-pipeline.md

 **[Back to the Top](#advanced-pipeline)**
 ### K6 Performance Tests
-This task runs k6 performance tests against the application deployed to the BTP Workzone Standard Launchpad, testing this way allows you truly simulate at scale how users would interact with the applicaion under such conditions.
+This task runs k6 performance tests against the application deployed to the BTP Workzone Standard Launchpad, testing this way allows you truly simulate at scale how users would interact with the application under such conditions.

 [k6](https://k6.io/) is a free and open-source testing tool for load and performance testing of APIs, microservices, and websites.